Cinematographers have one of the most essential jobs in any film production: bringing a director's vision to life.

-Shoot a one-minute to two-minute Mise-en-scene project on 16mm black and white film.
+Shoot a 1-2 minute Mise-en-scene project on 16mm black and white film.

-Shoot a two to three minute continuity project on 16mm color film.
+Shoot a 2-3 minute continuity project on 16mm color film.

-Shoot a five to ten minute cumulative semester one-film project on any format that has been taught during the first semester, 16mm black & white, 16mm color, or HD digital video.
+Shoot a 5-10 minute cumulative semester one-film project on any format that has been taught during the first semester, 16mm black & white, 16mm color, or HD digital video.